ming900518/macOS-Virtual-Machine/README.md

 ### How to use this

-**Requirements: Apple Silicon Mac (running macOS 12), macOS 12 Beta IPSW, Xcode 13, Apple Configurator 2 and a empty dmg image(This will be your system storage)**
+**Requirements: Apple Silicon Mac (running macOS 12), macOS 12 IPSW, Xcode 13, Apple Configurator 2 and a empty dmg image (This will be your system storage)**

 1. Clone this project
 2. Open ViewController and replace all file path